When there is a risk of damage to pitches or injury to players, fields may be closed for play by local councils, clubs or referees.

 Note: During wet weather, grounds may be closed at any time- even once you have arrived at or started a match.

 Match times are available:

 For U8 & above: through Canterbury District Soccer Football Association (CDSFA)

-The home team provides a match sheets for games from U8 up.
+The home team provides a match sheet for games from U8 up.
 Match sheets are pre-populated with all players registered in a team and are used as a record of the game.
-They must be completed, signed by both managers and game officials and submitted by Sunday night of the weekend the match is held.
+They must be completed, signed by both the home and away managers and game officials.
+They must be submitted by Sunday night of the weekend the match is held.